 There was only one change in the consent limit bands between APR18 and APR19 which was Tankersley STW ammonia consent.
-Last year the ammonia consent was 26mg/l and this year it is 1.3mg/l and therefore moves in the table from >10mg/l column to 1-3mg/l column
+Last year the ammonia consent was 26mg/l and this year it is 1.3mg/l and therefore moves in the table from >10mg/l column to 1-3mg/l column.

-The total population equivalent served (4S.16) has increased slightly by 0.15%.
-This change was evenly distributed between the increase in trade load and an increase in domestic load.
+The total population equivalent served (4S.16) has increased slightly by 0.59%.